You have an HOURGLASS figure

 - Avoid too much gathering around your hips

-- Avoid firm fabric shirts - they won't drape around your curves and will gape
+- Avoid firm fabric shirts - they won't drape around your curves and will gape - choose a fluid fabric

 - Avoid finishing a skirt hem at the widest part of your legs - this will widen your bottom half